ihmeuw/vivarium_cluster_tools/docs/source/branch.rst

 Combining Draws and Seeds
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Since specifying either draws or seeds will result in multiple simulations being run, it is important to understand how simulation parameters are determined when both are specified.
-The specification of more than one branch configuration that would result in more than one simulation will lead to simulations for the cross-product of the the two configuration sets.
+Since specifying either draws or seeds will result in multiple simulations being run, it is important to understand how simulation configurations are determined when both are specified.
+The specification of multiple branch configuration that would result in more than one simulation will lead to simulations for the cartesian product of the the configuration sets.
 For example, consider the following model specification.

 .. code-block:: yaml
     input_draw_count: 100
     random_seed_count: 10

 It combines the two configuration keys we just learned about.
-It will result in one thousand simulations.
-For each draw of data from GBD, a simulation will be run with that data ten times, one for each of ten random seeds.
+Taken separately, the ``input_draw_count`` mapping would lead to 100 simulations on 100 random draws of input data, while the ``random_seed_count`` mapping would lead to ten simulations on ten randomly generated random seeds.
+With both specified, the result is one thousand total simulations, one for each member of the cartesian product of those sets.
+That is, ten simulations with the ten random seeds for each of the 100 GBD draws.

 Parameter Variations
 --------------------